From robot cleaners to robo-chefs to entertainers: what kinds of robots are helping us fight COVID-19?

-Keenon Robotics, a Chinese company with the manufaturing capacity of at least 30,000 units per year (these are pre-COVID19 numbers), just unveiled a robot that can do both: beam germ-killing UVC rays and disperse sanitizer.
+Keenon Robotics, a Chinese company with the manufacturing capacity of at least 30,000 units per year (these are pre-COVID19 numbers), just unveiled a robot that can do both: beam germ-killing UVC rays and disperse sanitizer.
 The unique robot can auto-navigate spaces along preset routes and has three disinfection modes: just the UVC, just the sanitizer, or both at once.

 Just recently, the robot came to Malpensa airport in Milan, Italy.
-Besides this model, Keenon carries about a dozen other products - all sharing the same navigation base.
-Since robots have been helping many countries implement social distancing, the company now has many orders to fullfill:
+Besides this model, Keenon carries about a dozen other products – all sharing the same navigation base.
+Since robots have been helping many countries implement social distancing, the company now has many orders to fulfill:

 We are discussing partnership with lots of international corporations.

 In the following months, more robots are expected to be deployed in the U.S., Canada, France, the United Kingdom, Spain, Portugal, Japan, Korea, Singapore, Kuwait, UAE, Saudi Arabia, and other places.

 Since the current outbreak, the recycling industry has been struggling to keep employees safe, implement social distancing and, above all, motivate people (many of whom make $10/hour) to come to work despite the risks.

 One possible solution is automation.
 Denver-based AMP Robotics has been on a hiring spree lately.
 The company makes smart sorting robots that rely on AI (computer vision + deep learning) to sort, pick, and place trash items.
 AMP Robotics CEO Matanya Horowitz says they’ve been seeing a “significant” increase in orders.